elastic/enterprise-search-ruby/README.md

 ### Workplace Search

 In your Elastic Workplace Search dashboard navigate to Sources/Add a Shared Content Source/Custom API Source to create a new source.
-Name your source (e.g. `Workplace Search Ruby Client`) and once it's created you'll get an `access token` and a `key`.
+Name your source (e.g. `Enterprise Search Ruby Client`) and once it's created you'll get an `access token` and a `key`.
 You'll need these in the following steps.

 #### Instantiation

 The Workplace Search client can be accessed from an existing Enterprise Search Client, or you can initialize a new one if you're only going to use Worplace Search:

 ```ruby
 # Prerequisites
 host = 'https://id.ent-search.europe-west2.gcp.elastic-cloud.com'